The movement laboratory allows for a deeper analysis of movement and a better understanding of motor disorders.

-We analyse movement sequences and muscle activity using state-of-the-art technology in our movement laboratory.
+We analyze movement sequences and muscle activity using state-of-the-art technology in our movement laboratory.
 This enables the precise detection of abnormalities, such as movement asymmetries or incorrect loading stresses.
-Simultaneously, we improve our understanding of how therapeutic aids and interventions, such as exoskeletons, robotics, orthoses, shoes or a targeted training, can have an impact on movement and health.
-Our employees are experts in the fields of physiotherapy and movement analysis.
+Simultaneously, we improve our understanding of how therapeutic aids and interventions, such as exoskeletons, robotics, orthoses, shoes or targeted training can affect movement and health.
+Our team are experts in physiotherapy and movement analysis.
 Together with our project partners, we work to close the gap between development and implementation.
 We understand both the concerns of patients, as well as the requirements of the medical professionals applying these new developments, thus benefitting our clinical partners, researchers, product developers in the medical technology industry and ultimately patients.

-In 3D movement analysis, reflective markers are placed at specific points on the body.
-These markers are registered by infrared cameras in the laboratory and, using biomechanical models, we generate 3D movement data.
-We also have the capability to perform electromyography measurements through the attach-ment of electrodes to the skin.
+3D movement analysis positions reflective markers at specific points on the body.
+The markers are registered by infrared cameras in the laboratory and, using biomechanical models, we generate 3D movement data.
+We also have the capability to perform electromyography measurements through the attachment of electrodes to the skin.

 In this way, we can:

-- Calculate joint angle: The joint position is calculated from the locations of individual markers and the consequent movement sequence recorded.
+- Calculate the angle of the joint: The joint position is calculated from the locations of individual markers and the consequent movement sequence recorded.

 - Measure forces: The magnitude and direction of the forces acting on the body can be determined using force plates.